Evin-C/Genome_Transcriptome_Assembly/README.md

 ```bash
 sbatch scripts/01_run_fastqc.sh
 ```
-Scripts can be executed independently (not recommended) or sequentially, following the workflow order (scripts are numbered).
+Scripts can be executed independently (not recommended) or sequentially, following the [workflow](#analysis-workflow) order (scripts are numbered).

 ## Notes
-Raw data and large results are not included in this repository.
+Raw data and results are not included in this repository.

 Scripts assume standard FASTQ input and write outputs to user-defined directories.

 The repository documents the workflow and scripts only.
-Actual assemblies and results are produced externally (by running the scripts).
+Actual assemblies and results are produced by running the scripts.

 ## License
 This project is licensed under the MIT License.